Nick-Mc/TVC/README.md

 # TVC
 ## Thrust Vector Controller Summary
 * This Repository will contain code that enables my thrust vector controller to work and basic a description of my methodology of its design.
-My goal is to have a functioning design by the end of May 2023.
+My goal is to have a design that can move the motor due using data from the IMU by the end of May 2023.

+## Why a TVC?
+I am currently a student studying aerospace engineering, and I wanted to start a personal project that was related to aerospace.
+I chose a TVC because it is a simple enough project that I can complete it during the semester, as well as being relatively cheap.
 ## Purchased Components
 * Micro Controller- [Teensy 4.0](https://www.pjrc.com/store/teensy40.html)
   * I chose the Teensy 4.0 because its small for factor makes it easy to use and it has great computational power for it's price.